With all the stereotyping going on daily, I thought about an interview about men, women, and email etiquette I had done a while ago.

 Back in the day, yeah — way back in the day, I was on Fox News discussing Email Etiquette.
-If I remember correctly this was due to some famous coach sending out mass emails of a questionable appropriateness to his entire list.
+If I remember correctly, this was due to some famous coach sending out mass emails of questionable appropriateness to his entire list.
 Some of which were females.
-Have an email etiquette faux pas hit the news, and that’s when I get contacted for comment.

-First I remember being taken aback being asked about another book, when I had my own out there.
-My books did not discuss gender differences.
+First, I remember being taken aback by being asked about another book when I had my own out there.
+My books do not discuss gender differences in email.
 (Maybe that other author wasn’t available?)
-If anything I mention to not assume gender by virtue of a name.
+The only time I’ve discussed gender concerning email was not to assume gender by virtue of a name.

 I also remember at the time thinking that to be an odd question.
 The look on my face must have prompted the additional inquiry into “how to handle” the communication nuances in email habits between genders.
-The way it was asked was with the presumption that there was one.
+The question was asked with the presumption that there was one.

 Regardless of the “whys” when it comes to how men and women communicate as they do, email etiquette still applies.
-In business you do not get to pick and choose how you want to communicate based on your gender.
+In business, Email Etiquette applies, and you do not get to pick and choose how you want to communicate based on your gender.

-Proper sentence structure, greetings, a courteous closing and the basic use of your spellchecker has nothing to do with whether you are male or female.
-At the end of the day, it would behoove everyone regardless of gender, to apply their email etiquette skills when it comes to their business communications, so as to provide the perception that they are professionals.
+Proper sentence structure, greetings, a courteous closing, and the necessary use of your spellchecker have nothing to do with whether you are male or female.
+It would behoove everyone, regardless of gender, to apply email etiquette skills to their business communications to provide the perception that they are professionals.

-Taking the time to communicate with clarity and courtesy is a skill each and every one of us must continue to work on moving forward.
-That is if we are serious about being taken seriously and having a flourishing career.
-Only by doing so will email remain the valuable communication tool it can be rather than a breeding ground for laziness and miscommunication.
+Taking the time to communicate with clarity and courtesy is a skill we must continue to work on.
+That is, if we are serious about being taken seriously and having a flourishing career.
+Only by doing so will email remain the valuable business communication tool it can be rather than a breeding ground for laziness and miscommunication.